Bone Biopsy

 - Bruising, swelling, or a small amount of bleeding at the site of the biopsy.

 - A pocket of blood (called a hematoma) that collects at the site of the biopsy.
-This can be uncomfortable but should get better over the next few days.
+This can be uncomfortable, but often gets better over the next few days.
 If there is severe pain, call your provider right away.

 Serious risks are very rare.
 If you have any of these, call your provider right away:

 - Chills, fever (100.4°F or 38.0°C), or drainage from the biopsy site.
-This could be an infection of the bone or nearby area.
+This could be an infection of your bone or nearby area.

 - New or worsening numbness or tingling near the biopsy site.
 This could mean that there is nerve damage.